rbiven/smartcab/README.md

 This will run the `agent.py` file and execute your agent code.

+# From Rbiven
-The above README.md and all associated files are from the Udacity Machine Learning Nanodegree course.
-I am submitting this to my Github for practice and community review.
-If you are interested in learning more about Reinforcement Learning or Machine Learning, I highly recommend the Machine Learning Nanodegree by Udacity.
+The above is from the Udacity Machine Learning nanodegree course.
+I am putting my results on Github for peer review.
+If you are interesting in my work, I highly recommend the Udacity Nanodegree course.